FAU-DYYP/DYYP-Repo/README.md

 **Required Must-have Stories**

-* - [x] Login View: store user login information with back4app
+* - [X] Login View: store user login information with back4app
-* - [ ] Wallet View: collection view of coins, My portfolio, value of account, description of coin - [in progress]
+* - [X] Wallet View: collection view of coins, My portfolio, value of account, description of coin
 * - [X] Feed View: table view of coins, value of coins
-* - [ ] Settings View: UI view of team credits - [in progress]
+* - [X] Settings View: UI view of team credits

 **Optional Nice-to-have Stories**

 * Coin Info: indepth info on selected coins
 * NFT Art Gallery
-* My Wallet/Portfolio: user "buys" and "sells" coins.
+* - [X] My Wallet/Portfolio: user "buys" and "sells" coins.
 The value of each and the total is displayed and tracked.
 * Crypto News: A small section of the feed will have a scrolling/refreshing line of text containing crypto news
 * Notifications: A notification appears when a price changes by a certain threshold
 * Store login info with hash